welbornprod/cedit/README.md

 You can create a symlink to the cedit.py script yourself, or you can use the builtin 'install' command.

 To install cedit in /usr/bin (for all users) run:

     sudo ./cedit.py -i
     or: sudo ./cedit.py --install

 To install cedit for a single user run:

     ./cedit.py -i -u
     or: ./cedit.py --install --user

-    ** this will try to install cedit to /home/USERNAME/.local/bin ** you will need this directory to exist, and be included in your PATH variable.
+    ** this will try to install cedit to /home/USERNAME/bin, ../local/bin, ../.local/bin
+    ** or whatever /home/USERNAME/???/bin that is found in $PATH.
+    ** first valid and existing dir found is used.

+To specify where to install cedit:

+    ./cedit.py --install --path /my/path/for/cedit

+    ** this must be an existing directory, and you must have the required permissions to ** create a symlink there.

 If everything went well, or you manually created the symlink yourself, you should be able to run cedit like this from anywhere: